panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 A consequence of `this` resolved lexically is that an arrow function cannot be used as a constructor.

-If you try to invoke an arrow function prefixed with `new` keyword, JavaScrip throws an error:
+If you try to invoke an arrow function prefixed with `new` keyword, JavaScript throws an error meaning that an arrow function cannot be a constructor.

 ```javascript
 const Car = (color) => {